About the Founder

 For as long as I can remember, I have had a deep passion for performing.
 At the age of 5, I started to attend local dance and drama classes where I realised that they are the perfect place to express myself and gain confidence.

-I have also become increasingly interested in working with people who have disabilities, giving them the opportunity to develop skills through performance.
+I studied Drama and Dance at York St John University, where I became increasingly interested in working with people who have disabilities and giving them the opportunity to develop skills through performance.

 Click here to view my choreography showreel: